yudun-zz/BioASQ/README.md

 Get familiar with current features.
 Set up the environment to generate features and prediction results. (the process is quite slow...)

+## Word Embedding - Yu

+### Target:
+Apply word embedding to tasks of query expansion and summarization

+### Progress:
+Completed a program which can do query expansion based on word embedding and evaluate document retrieval performance.